ysyk2021/the-power-of-behavioral-interviewing-techniques-for-assessing-candidates-past-behavior-and/src/chapter-4-2.md

-Chapter 4: Conducting Effective Behavioral Interviews: Strategies for Putting Candidates at Ease and Encouraging Open Communication
+Strategies for Putting Candidates at Ease and Encouraging Open Communication
 ===================================================================================================================================

 Putting candidates at ease and encouraging open communication are crucial components of conducting effective behavioral interviews.
 By creating a comfortable and welcoming environment, interviewers can gain valuable insights into a candidate's past behavior and make better hiring decisions.
 In this chapter, we will explore strategies for putting candidates at ease and encouraging open communication during the behavioral interview.